thunderlabs-tech/plant-friends/README.md

     netlify dev

-This will start the `clients/web-app` local server and proxy requests to it from the local Netlify server whose address it will print out:
+This will start the `web-client` local server and proxy requests to it from the local Netlify server whose address it will print out:

     ◈ Server now ready on http://localhost:8888